codatio/codat-docs/docs/expenses/fx-management.md

 These scenarios result in **multi-currency transactions**, or transactions where one or more foreign currencies are involved.

-Whether you provide a separate bank account for each currency or convert the amount back to the currency of your customer's bank account, you can sync these transactions to your SMB's accounting software with Sync for Expenses.
+Whether you provide a separate bank account for each currency or convert the amount back to the currency of your customer's bank account, you can sync these transactions to your SMB's accounting software with Expenses.

 ### Currency variables